Rectal prolapse

 Your surgeon may recommend further tests to rule out other related health problems.

 - Colonoscopy or flexible sigmoidoscopy.
-Your doctor uses a narrow, flexible, tube-like camera (a colonoscope) to look inside your large bowel.
+Your doctor will use a narrow, flexible, tube-like camera (a colonoscope) to look inside your large bowel.

-- Proctography (defecography).
-This is a type of X-ray that shows your rectum and anal canal when you're having a bowel movement.
+- Defecating proctogram (defecography).
+This is a type of X-ray that shows your rectum and anal canal when you're having a poo.

-- Other tests may include a CT scan of your abdomen (tummy) and pelvis to check for other problems.
+- Other tests may include a CT scan of your tummy (abdomen) and pelvis to check for other problems.
 You may also be offered an MRI scan of your pelvis to give more information about the prolapse.
+Your doctor may sometimes recommend tests that look at how the muscles or nerves around your anus are working, such as an endoanal ultrasound or ano-rectal physiology tests.

-If your doctor recommends you have any of these tests, they’ll explain how the test may help and what is involved.
+If your doctor recommends you have any of these tests, they’ll explain how the test may help and what’s involved.

 GP Subscriptions